A guide to buying Premier League tickets from the USA in 2025-2026

 My original plans in 2020 included one Premier League match (Tottenham Hotspur vs. West Ham at Tottenham Hotspur Stadium) and one Champions League game (Manchester City vs. Real Madrid at the Etihad Stadium), so I bought memberships for both Spurs and Man City.

-This time around, the schedule gave me opportunities to see Tottenham, Manchester United and Arsenal.
-So yes, I bought memberships for all three clubs — for myself and my wife, as every individual who wishes to attend a match needs his or her own membership.
+The second time around, the schedule gave me opportunities to see Tottenham, Manchester United and Arsenal.
+So indeed, I bought memberships for all three clubs — for myself and my wife, as every individual who wishes to attend a match needs his or her own membership.

 So yeah, it can get a little convoluted.
 But if you’re a fan of a specific club and want to follow them around, then it gets much simpler.
-Buy the one membership and then you’ll have access to tickets for that team’s road matches, as well — as you may know, European soccer stadiums all have designated visiting supporter sections.
+Buy the one membership per member of your traveling party, and then you’ll have access to tickets for that team’s road matches, as well — as you likely know, European soccer stadiums all have designated visiting supporter sections.

-Also, know that for the most popular clubs in England — in my experience, this includes Manchester United, Liverpool and Chelsea — the demand for tickets makes obtaining them on a single-match basis a challenge, and seniority (as in, how long you’ve held a membership and how many matches you’ve attended) is a primary factor in how clubs allow access to tickets.
+Also, know that for the most popular clubs in England, the demand for tickets makes obtaining them on a single-match basis a challenge, and seniority (as in, how long you’ve held a membership and how many matches you’ve attended) is a primary factor in how clubs allow access to tickets.

 If you really want to see a home match for one of these clubs without the hassle of competing with longtime fans, feel free to skip ahead to Step 5.